keboola/developers-docs/extend/generic-extractor/configuration/config/jobs/index.md

     ]
 {% endhighlight %}

-The above configuration refers to a property named `members.active`.
-To refer to a property `items` nested inside a property `members.active` you have to use:
+The above configuration refers to the property named `members.active`.
+To refer to the property `items` nested inside the property `members.active` you have to use:

 {% highlight json %}
     "jobs": [